zekeluo/zekeluo/README.md

 Background includes Bachelor’s and Master’s degrees in Computer Science.

-Focused on **smart contract development** and on-chain solutions across Ethereum, Solana, and EOS, with deep experience designing and building complex blockchain protocols and systems from the ground up.
+Focused on smart contract development and on-chain solutions across Ethereum, Solana, and EOS, including being a core developer in the design and implementation of a cross-chain bridge that now  over $6B in TVL.

 ---